-- 1. Sovereign 2:5
+- 1. Christ as God, Philippians 2:6

-- 2. Son 2:6
+- 2. Christ as man, Philippians 2:7

-- 3. Servant 2:7a
+- 3. Christ as a servant, Philippians 2:8a

-- 4. Savior 2:7b (John Phillips, Exploring Ephesians and Philippians, pages 80-88).
+- 4. Christ as a criminal, Philippians 2:8b

-- B. Liberals will interpret this passage as poetry, much as they do the book of Job, Exodus 15, Judges 5, Deuteronomy 32, many Psalms, and so on.
+5b Liberals will interpret this passage as poetry, much as they do the book of Job, Exodus 15, Judges 5, Deuteronomy 32, many Psalms, and so on.
 This gives them an excuse not to interpret the passage literally, as if God could put truth and revelation into poetry.
-What translations do thus?
+What translations do this?
 The New International Version, the Roman Catholic New American Bible, Good News For Modern Man (Today's English Version) and the Roman Catholic Jerusalem Bible are guilty of trying to undermine the literal interpretation of this precious and important passage.